haskell/cabal/doc/source-repositories.rst

 A dependency taken this way, effectively adds a local package to the project much like listing the package's source directory in the packages field, except that the source code is downloaded by cabal using the version control system.
-Cabal commands that need the source code will do this as needed, command like ``cabal build`` or ``cabal freeze``.
+Cabal commands that need the source code will do this as needed, commands like ``cabal build`` or ``cabal freeze``.
 This is also the easiest way to work with a fork, much easier than using a git submodule.